SU Planning Resources

 Delegates are expected to:

-SU Manager/Coordinator – Planners should be aware of the following:
+SU Leads should be aware of the following:

 The Service Unit is required to maintain records for a certain period of time.
-As a Service Unit Manager/Coordinator (Planner or HR) you will ensure Team members are keeping records for the appropriate time frames and making sure records with volunteer information is shredded after that time has lapsed.
-The Volunteer Specialist can have records shredded for the Service Unit.
+As a Service Unit Lead you will ensure Team members are keeping records for the appropriate time frames and making sure records with volunteer information is shredded after that time has lapsed.
+The Volunteer Manager – Troop Support can have records shredded for the Service Unit.

 |